 After you’ve thought through your target audience, goals, and personal preferences, narrow down to one content medium to focus on at first.
 Will you record videos, podcasts, write blog posts, social media posts, focus on daily stories, memes, or tweet all day long with tidbits of info?
 The possibilities are endless — but just pick one primary medium to start.

 To help you make your choice, let’s take a closer look at six of the most popular and lucrative content channels for lifestyle businesses and look at some fab content marketing examples on each of those platforms.

 Content Marketing with a Blog

 A great place to start your content marketing journey is to have a blog.
-If you’ve already launched your lifestyle business, odds are good that you already have your own website, so it should be simple to start adding blog posts.
+If you’ve already started a lifestyle blog or business, odds are good that you already have your own website, so it should be simple to start adding blog posts.

 If you’re brand new to the lifestyle business journey, maybe you don’t have a website yet.
 That’s okay; it’s still simple to start a blog.

 Before you start your blog, make sure you have a good idea of your target audience.
 You don’t want to treat your blog like a diary where you spill your random thoughts; each piece of content needs to have a purpose and speak to your audience’s needs.